Flowtables Firewall Configuration

 Overview

-In this section there’s useful information of all firewall configuration that can be done regarding flowtables.
+In this section there’s useful information on all firewall configuration that can be done regarding flowtables.

 - set firewall